hayeah/crypto-privacy-notes/README.md

 2. Alice can use the payment code to send 2^32 payments.
 3. Sending is similar to Stealth Addresses.

-Essentially using HD wallet to establish a protocol, s.t. keys are generated in a deterministic sequence, and full-scanning of chain is not necessary.
+Essentially using HD wallet to establish a protocol between two users that want to collaborate, such that keys are generated in a deterministic sequence.
+Full-scanning of chain is not necessary, because the protocol creates expectation of what the next key should be.

 SPV wallet compatible.
+Adopted by [Samourai Wallet](samouraiwallet.com).

 # BTC Privacy Wallets